Launching a New Tradition of Great Public Squares

-When Campus Martius Park opened in Detroit last November, it gave a long-declining downtown a new lease on life.
+There’s new excitement about reinventing the square as a key asset for 21st century cities.
+Since Campus Martius Park opened in Detroit in 2004, it has given a long-declining downtown a new lease on life.
 Families flocked to its skating rink all winter.
 When spring arrived, office workers emerged from their cubicles to discover the joys of lunch breaks in a lively public setting.
 Through the summer and into the fall, throngs of people crowded the park for outdoor movies and concerts.
-A year has passed, and it’s now fair to say that Campus Martius Park has filled a major void in the city, becoming Detroit’s town square and the cornerstone of downtown revitalization.
+It’s fair to say that Campus Martius Park has filled a major void in the city, becoming Detroit’s town square and the cornerstone of downtown revitalization.

 Voluminous research has recently been published on the health benefits of living in a walkable environment.
 Neighborhoods where kids can walk to school, for instance, reduce the risk of childhood obesity and Type II diabetes.
 Ominously, however, studies show the area outside the home that children are free to explore unsupervised has decreased by 90% since 1970.
 To reverse this trend and create walkable communities, many of the routine necessities now scattered miles away from people’s homes–schools, stores, libraries, civic buildings–will instead need to be focused in central places within walking distance.
 In other words, squares will be essential.